 Snacks.
 Be careful to bring things that won’t be tricky to eat while frozen.
 While I love Snickers, trying to chew them frozen is no easy feat.
 Crackers, GORP, peanut butter packets and small bits of jerky are my favorites for cold weather.

-Fire-starting kit: lighter (wrapped w/duct tape for repairs to things, if needed) or a flint striker, pocket bellows for encouraging a flame, a Ziploc of Vaseline soaked cotton balls or a tea light candle for use as a fire starter if needed.
+Fire-starting kit: lighter (wrapped w/duct tape for repairs to things, if needed), pocket bellows for encouraging a flame, a Ziploc of Vaseline soaked cotton balls or a tea light candle for use as a fire starter if needed.

 Med kit/pills: Ibuprofen, Imodium, Pepto-bismol and Benadryl.

 Med kit/injuries: Clotting sponge, burn treatment, blister care.
+(Probably not needed, but this way I don’t have to bother to repack my med kit for backpacking trips.)
 I’ve also added an ankle brace in case of a sprain, and a SAM splint in case of breakage.

 When I added all of this to my day pack, my pack weight came in just under 6 lbs., including the full Nalgene bottle.
 (Although my phone, InReach, headlamp and water filter would be in my coat pocket, I included them in the pack weight.)
 There was still plenty of room inside my pack for an extra pair of socks and gloves, and to hold layers as I shed them on my hike.